alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 going crazy on hiring.
 Google had never done an AI residency before, so they didn't fully know how it would go and it was less competitive to get in.
-Things would be different if I had done a generic SWE job instead.
+Things would be different if I had taken a generic SWE job offer instead.
 * Working on this post has taught me that everyone's academic and industry lab experience is **wildly** different.
-Like, completely contradictory across every axis.
+Like, completely contradictory along every axis.
 My experience won't be typical because no one's experience is typical.
 The space of outcomes is too big.
-Even if your outcome doesn't line up with mine, I hope this post conveys the *potential* outcomes.
+Even if your outcome doesn't line up with mine, I hope this post conveys the possibilities.
-* Conveying those outcomes made this post long.
+* Conveying the possibilities made this post long.
 Sorry.
 I tried to make it shorter and I failed.

 Research Confidence